 The RVN by-laws are reviewed and updated every other year.
-The most recent bylaws were revised in September 2010.

 This charitable organization shall be known as Roscoe Village Neighbors Association, NFP, and may be referred to hereinafter as RVN.